 Keto Mashed Cauliflower is a fantastic alternative for high-carb potatoes with their creamy, buttery flavor and smooth texture.
 It’s one substitution you won’t mind making.

 Cauliflower mash is keto friendly and a great alternative to traditional mashed potatoes in any dish you’d typically serve them with.
-This keto stuffing recipe is a great side dish to serve with it.
+Try them with our easy keto sausage gravy or this keto stuffing recipe as a great side dish to serve with it.

 Starting around September every year, I start replacing cauliflower rice with mashed cauliflower to go serve with many of the fall dishes I love making.